seguinleo/WindowsBestPractices/README.md

 > Remember to turn off your computer at night, do not put it to sleep to avoid bugs.
 Also regularly clean your PC of dust to avoid components from overheating and therefore losing performance

 ## 🔧Advanced practices
+Update the BIOS and drivers **via your motherboard's website**.
+Avoid CCleaner, Driverscloud or DriverBooster, these utilities may install outdated or non-compatible drivers with your components

 Uninstall as many unused Windows applications and software as possible through the Control Panel.
 Never uninstall system applications like Microsoft Edge, Windows Security, or the Store to avoid instability in the system

 Disable as many programs as possible that launch at Windows startup (`Ctrl` + `Maj` + `Esc` - Startup)